dsvjetl/react-redux-tanstack-msw-ts-starter/README.md

 npm run dev:mock
 ```

+## Who is this Starter Kit for?

+- Developers who want to build fast and stable React SPA applications with modern tools and features (no SSR).
+  - SSR (Server-Side Rendering) can be implemented manually if needed.

 ## Contribution Guidelines

 1. Fork the repository and create a new branch for your feature or bug fix.